Receive a Federal Tax Credit Up To $7,500!

 A: If a qualifying vehicle is leased to a consumer, the leasing company may claim the credit.

-**This information comes from the Internal Revenue Service (IRS) and is not from Orlando Kia West.
+**This information comes from the Internal Revenue Service (IRS) and is not from Greenway Kia West.
 Information is subject to change. please visit IRS.gov for more information